Raspberry And White Chocolate Scones

-These vegan raspberry white chocolate scones are light, fluffy and make a delicious addition to any afternoon tea.
+These vegan raspberry scones are light, fluffy and topped with dairy-free white chocolate.
+They make a delicious addition to any afternoon tea.

-Seeing as my first scones recipe was a big hit, I decided to make some more!
+Seeing as my first dairy-free scones recipe was a big hit, I decided to make some more.
 Except this time, with a twist.

-This time, I made vegan raspberry and white chocolate scones.
-They are basically like classic scones, except with chunks of fresh raspberries throughout the dough and a creamy white chocolate drizzle on top!
+This time, I made vegan raspberry scones.
+They are basically like classic British scones, except with chunks of fresh raspberries throughout the dough.
+I also added a dairy-free white chocolate drizzle on top because I think the combo of fresh raspberries and white chocolate is a match made in heaven!

-I served my raspberry white chocolate scones with raspberry jam and vegan whipped cream (purchased from Asda) but they are MORE than good enough to eat just the way they are.
+This classic British dessert also makes the perfect addition to a vegan afternoon tea.
+I served my dairy-free raspberry scones with raspberry jam and vegan whipped cream but they are MORE than good enough to eat just the way they are.
 The sugar from the fruit and the white chocolate makes them super sweet anyway.

 Step 1:

-The first step to making perfect scones is to add some self-raising flour and baking powder into a small bowl.
+The first step to making perfect dairy-free raspberry scones is to add 360g of self-raising flour and 1 teaspoon of baking powder into a medium-sized bowl.

-Add in your vegan butter and rub it into the flour until your mixture resembles breadcrumbs.
+Add in 90g of vegan butter and rub it into the flour until your mixture resembles breadcrumbs.
 It’s important that your butter is cold at this stage as warm butter might melt slightly and make the mixture soggy.

 Step 2:

-Once you’ve got your breadcrumb mixture, stir in the caster sugar.
+Once you’ve got your breadcrumb mixture, stir in 50g of caster sugar.

 Step 3:

-Next, add in your plant-based milk of choice and some lemon juice, and gently mix everything together.
+Next, add in 150ml of soy milk and gently mix everything together.
 At this point, you want to end up with a lumpy, doughy mixture that hasn’t quite come together yet.
-If you’re not sure, refer to the picture below to see exactly what it should look like.

 Step 4: